bearprin/Neural-Singular-Hessian/README.md

 #### 3.4 Pre-trained models

 We use 8 RTX4090 for training.
 The pre-trained models already exist.
-After preprating data, follow 3.3 run the code
+After preparing data, follow 3.3 and run the code

 ### 4. Evaluation